TexasInstruments/jacinto-ai-devkit/README.md

 # Jacinto AI DevKit

-This repository provides various training tools for AI, including Deep Learning, traditional Machine Learning and Computer Vision.
-This repository does not contain any code, but has submodule links that point to the code.
+This repository provides various training **tools for AI**, including Deep Learning, traditional Machine Learning and Computer Vision.
+This github repository does not contain any code, but has submodule links that point to the code.

 Embedded AI, especially Embedded Inference of Deep Learning models is quite challenging - due to high compute requirements.
-We show several low complexity Deep Learning models that make  Inference on Low Power Embedded Platforms practical.
-We also have examples of Calibration/Training to make models Quantization friendly.
+We show several **low complexity** Deep Learning models that make  Inference on Low Power Embedded Platforms practical.
+We also have examples for **Quantization Aware Training** for 8-bit fixed point inference.

-**Several of these models have been verified to work on [TI's Jacinto Automotive Processors](http://www.ti.com/processors/automotive-processors/tdax-adas-socs/overview.html)**  - but they are also generic and can be used on a variety of Embedded Platforms.
-This code is primarily intended for learning and research.
+**Several of these models have been verified to work on [TI's Jacinto Automotive Processors](http://www.ti.com/processors/automotive-processors/tdax-adas-socs/overview.html)**.
+These tools and software are primarily intended as examples for learning and research.

 ### Obtaining the code
 After cloning this repository, execute the following command to pull the submodules.